gangyi89/deploy-linode-operator/README.md

 # Deploy Linode Firewall Operator

-This repository provides an easy way to deploy Linode Firewall Operator into your kubernetes cluster.
+This repository provides an easy way to deploy Linode Firewall Operator into a kubernetes cluster.

-The operator listens to your cluster events and dynamically add worker nodes to the designated firewall instance.
+The operator listens to the cluster events and dynamically add worker nodes to the designated firewall instance.

 ## Table of Contents
 - [Prerequisites](#prerequisites)